apollohackintosh/Dell-5310-Hackintosh/README.md

 ## What's not working

+- [ ] Bluetooth partially working so WIP
 - [ ] Fingerprint sensor
 - [ ] Smart card reader
 - [ ] USB-C Data transfer only works with phones and not USB sticks